Quick Answer

 - Ontario Building Code matrix

-- Tree Inventory and Preservation Plan if any tree exceeds 30 cm DBH or your lot is in a Treed area zone
+- Tree Inventory and Preservation Plan if any tree exceeds 30 cm DBH or your lot falls within a Treed area zone

 The Mississauga Permit Process Step by Step

-- Plan review (8–14 business days), Building Division examiners review for OBC, zoning, and Site Plan Control compliance; large or complex projects (>500 m²) may trigger SPC review separately.
+- Plan review (8–14 business days): Building Division examiners review for OBC, zoning, and Site Plan Control compliance; large or complex projects over 500 m² may trigger SPC review separately.

-- Permit issuance, pay balance; download permit card; post on site.
+- Permit issuance: pay the balance, download the permit card, and post it on site.

-- Construction inspections, book through ePermits portal; standard residential project requires 6–8 inspections from footings through final.
+- Construction inspections: book through the ePermits portal; a standard residential project requires 6–8 inspections from footings through final.

 Processing Timelines in Mississauga